nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

 #### `org.nuxeo.web.ui.pagination.nuxeoSelectOptions.listingMaxItems`

 Allow user to set the max number of label options in nuxeo select for pagination.
+If the page size exceeds the set number in the property then nuxeo select options dropdown will not be visible.

 **Since LTS 2023.12**